adamrysyk/Webpack-4/README.md

 In this project I experimented with setting up webpack with different environments.
 Different environents can be found in branches apart from master.

-react: react
+react: react<br>
-typescript: typescript
+typescript: typescript<br>
-angular: angular 7
+angular: angular 7<br>
-vue: vue
+vue: vue<br>
-ejs-pug-handlebars: ejs, pug and handlebars templating engines
+ejs-pug-handlebars: ejs, pug and handlebars templating engines<br>
-css-preprocessors-sass-less-stylus: sass, less and stylus css preprocessors
+css-preprocessors-sass-less-stylus: sass, less and stylus css preprocessors<br>